 Reviews: the export depends on your Shopify review app.
 Shopify Product Reviews, Judge.me, Loox, and Yotpo all have their own CSV export path.
 Grab it now while the app is still live.

-Images: Shopify image URLs work temporarily during import but will break when you cancel Shopify.
-Product Importer Deluxe can download images from the URLs during import, which re-hosts them on your WooCommerce media library.
+Images: Shopify image URLs work temporarily during import but will break when you cancel Shopify, so they need re-hosting on your own media library during the product import.

 Step 2: Set up WooCommerce on WordPress

 Spin up a fresh WordPress install on your chosen host.
 Install WooCommerce and run the setup wizard (country, currency, products to sell, payment methods).
 Pick and install the theme, matching your Shopify visual identity roughly; fine-tuning comes later.
-Install Product Importer Deluxe, AIOSEO, a backup plugin, and a caching plugin.
-Configure your payment gateway with your existing credentials.
+Install AIOSEO, a backup plugin, and a caching plugin, then configure your payment gateway with your existing credentials.

-Step 3: Import products using Product Importer Deluxe
+Step 3: Import products with the built-in importer

 - Handle to Slug.